So just who are YAK anyway?

 So, together with Gary Bennett on Bass (Dave and Gary have worked together for years) we started to record the new album as a three piece.

 The 'Journey of the Yak' album was recorded between April and October 2008 and mixed and mastered in October.
-The album was released on 14th November 2008.
+The album was released on 14th November 2008 - at about half past eleven.

 Fairly up to date history